psyvalvrave/KillDrLuckyJavaProject/README.md

 mansion.txt can be switch to other world model text file.
 I have one_room.txt and three_rooms_player_test.txt to play around and test in res folder.
 1000 means number of turn, once the turn reach, the game will end.
 Each player's action represent a turn.
 There will be a txt file to show the example run to show some text info about how a test run is.
 The code you are running is in the src/WorldDriver.java
+Once you see the line say "Setting up the game.", the CLI game is starting, and you can follow the instruction(text) to play the game.

 ### Citation
 1. https://www.codejava.net/ides/eclipse/how-to-create-jar-file-in-eclipse